daormar/debasher/doc/design_doc_resident.md

 ### Threads of a node

 - **reader thread** (hilo lector): one per input port.
 It reads and decodes lines, consumes `HELLO`, and hands everything else to the inbound queue (with the input-log redesign, after appending the record to the log).
+After a `CLOSE` it goes on reading but drops everything that follows; only `stop_threads()` ends it.
 - **writer thread** (hilo escritor): one per output port, with its own outbound queue.
 It sends `HELLO` first and, when its node has finished for good (not at a halt), `CLOSE` last.
 A writer whose peer is down and whose pipe is full blocks, so it is a daemon thread and `stop_threads()` gives up on it after a bounded wait.
 - **brain thread** (hilo cerebro): the only consumer of the **inbound queue** (cola de entrada) and the only thread that touches the node's state: it runs `process_data`, the barrier logic and the writing of checkpoints.
 - **heartbeat thread** (hilo de latido): checks on a timer that every other thread is alive and, if so, sends the `Supervisor` an `INTERACT` `heartbeat`.
 An unhealthy node simply stops sending.